aazuspan/sankee/README.md

 - region (ee.Geometry)
   - A region to generate samples within.
 - _label_list (list, default: None)_
-  - An list of labels corresponding to the images.
+  - An ordered list of labels corresponding to the images.
 The list must be the same length as `image_list`.
 If none is provided, sequential numeric labels will be automatically assigned starting at 0.
+Labels are displayed on-hover on the Sankey nodes.
 - _dataset (sankee.datasets.Dataset, default: None)_
   - A premade dataset that defines the band, labels, and palette for all images in `image_list`.
 If a custom dataset is being used, provide `band`, `labels`, and `palette` instead.
 - _band (str, default: None)_